yesserbenouhiba/Energy-Management-System/README.md

    - Currently uses simple token authentication
    - No token expiration mechanism implemented
    - Limited role-based access control
+   - Tokens are not stored securely
+   – currently not stored in HTTP-only cookies, leaving them vulnerable to XSS attacks

+Frontend routes are not protected – users can access pages without authentication

 2. **Database**
    - SQLite used for development (not suitable for production scale)